Oder: 2022 environmental disaster

 On 11 August 2022, it was discovered that the Oder river had been contaminated and at least 135 tonnes of dead fish washed up on its shores.
 Water samples taken on 28 July indicated possible mesitylene contamination, although the toxin was not present in samples taken after 1 August.

 2024 environmental crisis

 On 18 December 2024, Czech media reported about a new environmental crisis as hundreds of fish were found dead in the river.
 This started talks about a possible toxic pollution.
-Environmental experts along with firefighter were called to take urgent action in order to identify the sources and prevent further contamination.
+Environmental experts along with firefighters were called to take urgent action in order to identify the sources and prevent further contamination.